fizzle77/JAFDTC/doc/Airframe_F16C.md

 The Viper allows the user to operate JAFDTC from buttons in the cockpit without needing to go through the Windows UI.
 This is helpful for VR and other situations where you may not be able to interact with the JAFDTC window.
-To support this capabilty, JAFDTC reuses controls from the FLIR panel on the UFC that have no function in the the Block 50 Viper that DCS models,
+To support this capabilty, JAFDTC reuses controls from the FLIR panel on the UFC that have no function in the the Block 50 Viper that the module models.

 ![](images/Viper_UFC_JAFDTC.png)

 JAFDTC currently supports four functions from the Viper cockpit,

-* Pressing and briefly holding the **FLIR WX** button causes JAFDTC to load the currently selected configuration into the jet.
+* **FLIR WX** &ndash; pressing and briefly holding this button causes JAFDTC to load the currently selected F-16C configuration into the jet.
 JAFDTC provides feedback during the upload according to the **Upload Feedback** [setting](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#settings).
-* Pressing the **FLIR Rocker Switch** moves changes the currently selected configuration.
+* **FLIR Rocker Switch** &ndash; pressing the `UP` and `DOWN` sides of the rocker moves to the previous and next configurations, respectively.
 On the first press, JAFDTC briefly displays the name of the currently selected configuration.
-  Subsequent presses step through the configuration list.
+Subsequent presses step up or down through the configuration list.
-* Setting the 3-position **FLIR GAIN/LVL/AUTO** switch to `GAIN` will keep the JAFDTC window on top of the DCS window in the window stack.
+* **FLIR GAIN/LVL/AUTO** to `GAIN` &ndash; keeps the JAFDTC window on top of the DCS window in the window stack.
-* Steeting the 3-position **FLIR GAIN/LVL/AUTO** switch to `LVL` will allow the JAFDTC window to be below the DCS window in the window stack.
+* **FLIR GAIN/LVL/AUTO** to `LVL` &ndash; allows the JAFDTC window to be below the DCS window in the window stack and does not force any particular ordering.

 Other functions may be implemented later.